 Think about whether you identify with the company’s values.
 If you don’t like its philosophy, you may not feel “at home” there.

-Analyze the employment conditions offered.
+Analyse the employment conditions offered.
 Will it be an employment contract or other type of contract?
 This is important, especially if you plan to stay longer at work.
 Also pay attention to the development perspective, is it possible to be promoted and participate in co-financed trainings?

 Although this does not always seem important, it is worth considering the aspect of the company’s location.
 After all, daily commutes can demotivate the most engaged employees.
 So choose an office location that will not reduce your pleasure you receive from working.

 Look for relevant information about the selected company